MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 The live video feed of the person sharing their screen is suspended in the Meeting window in this case.
 The video feed and the shared screen cannot both be on at the same time.

 You can use direct touch to move the shared screen around, and to size it.
 You can also interact with the screen by using your gaze cursor.
-This is particularly useful for situations where you want to move the window further away from you.
+Using the gaze cursor is particularly useful for situations where you want to move the window further away from you.

 If the video feed is switched to another person on the call while a screen is being shared, that person's video feed is displayed in the Meeting window and the shared screen is suspended (turns gray).
 A button appears on the suspended screen that you can select to make the shared screen active again.